dhanu0503/Design-a-Calculator-using-Cadence-Tools/README.md

 # Design-a-Calculator-using-Cadence-Tools
-Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools
+Ex No: 07     Design & Implementation of Calculator Using Cadence EDA Tools

 Aim:
-To design and implement a CMOS inverter circuit using Cadence EDA tools, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.
+To design and implement a basic calculator circuit using Cadence EDA tools that performs arithmetic operations such as addition, subtraction, multiplication, and division, and to analyze its functionality.

 Tools Required:
 •	Personal Computer